Learning Opportunity

 Bioregional Learning Days 2026

-• Applicable knowledge and skills for developing and expanding bioregional work
+- Apply knowledge and skills for starting or developing bioregional practices

-• Design for regenerative action within many sectors, including finance and food production
+- Design for regenerative action within many sectors, including food and farming

 What to expect

-Arrive Monday afternoon for a welcome dinner, and depart Saturday in the morning after a "Breaking Bread" community feast and an evening of reflection in the barn on Friday.
+Arrive Monday afternoon for a welcome dinner, and depart Saturday in the morning after a "Breaking Bread" community lunch on Friday and an arts-led evening of reflection in the barn.

 PLACES AVAILABLE